inveniosoftware/training/09-deposit-form/README.md

 - [Step 5: Update the entrypoints](#step-5-update-the-entrypoints)
 - [Step 6: Try it!](#step-6-try-it)
 - [What did we learn](#what-did-we-learn)

+We now have to enable users to deposit new records.
+For this exercise, we won't use what `invenio-records-rest` already provides out-of-the-box, but we will implement a custom view.
+We will need:
+* to render a simple form to create a record, where the user can input the value of each field
+* a new view where to post the form, validate the input and create the new record
+* a new view to display a success message or an error

 ## Step 1: Bootstrap exercise